"I'm a great standardized test taker," answered the retriever.

 The SAT and the ACT are widely used at the majority of American colleges and universities as an element of the admissions process.
 The degree to which a given school relies upon, or considers, a student's performance on such tests varies significantly.
 Some institutions consider test results as a key factor for admission, while others either don't require submission, make submission optional, or consider them as secondary to other credentials such as academic record, personal character, letters of recommendation, extracurricular activities, etc.

-When students I work with ask me how they should deal with SAT (or ACT), I always
+When students I work with ask me how they should deal with SAT (or ACT), I always give them three pieces of advice:

 -- Prepare for the tests to get the best results,